Everyone sees a house as a safe place.

 While there are no special prerequisites to becoming a home inspector, this professional must hold a license.

-The Wisconsin Department of Safety and Professional Services oversees home inspectors.
+The Washington Division of Construction Management oversees home inspectors.

 This Division requires candidates to complete a 120-hour training course for home inspection.

-Additionally, you’ll have to log 20 hours of field training with an already licensed home inspector.
+You’ll have to complete 40 inspections with an already licensed home inspector.